ktirupathi/Spam-Classifier-/README.md

 # Spam-Classifier-
-Here, in this dataset, we will use the dataset from kaggle and implement spam classifier using Multi Nomail Naive bayes model and using bag of words feature extraction technique.
+Here, in this dataset, we will use the dataset from kaggle and implement spam classifier using MultiNomial Naive bayes model and using bag of words feature extraction technique.